An investment in the Fund involves certain risks, including, among others, the following:

-Fixed income securities are subject to interest rate risk because the prices of fixed income securities tend to move in the opposite direction of interest rates.
-When interest rates rise, fixed income security prices fall.
-When interest rates fall, fixed income security prices rise.
-Changing interest rates may have sudden and unpredictable effects in the markets and on the Fund’s investments.
-In general, fixed income securities with longer maturities are more sensitive to changes in interest rates.
+Debt securities are subject to interest rate risk because the prices of debt securities tend to move in the opposite direction of interest rates.
+When interest rates rise, debt security prices fall.
+When interest rates fall, debt security prices rise.
+Changing interest rates may have sudden and unpredictable effects in the markets and on the Fund›s investments.
+In general, debt securities with longer maturities are more sensitive to changes in interest rates.

 Non-Investment Grade Debt Securities Risk